 Employee Safety Procedures

-On the technology side of things, leaders should require employees to use company-issued devices and corporate-approved accounts to handle their work, as these should have better security.
+On the technology side of things, finance leaders should require employees to use company-issued devices and corporate-approved accounts to handle their work, as these should have better security.

 "Employees shouldn't use their personal webmail to send confidential information," says Albarella.
 "If an employee wouldn't text confidential information while in the office, they also shouldn't text that info while working at home."
-Most companies have strict policies and protocols addressing proper use of confidential information.

 For training, organizations should be willing to try new approaches to replace live sessions.
 For example, they could create a series of short video clips to customize the message specifically for their business.
 Albarella also suggests sharing real-life stories.